techidaily/site-win11-tips/source/_posts/integrating-fingerprint-recognition-in-windows-11.md

 ### How to Set Up a Windows Hello Fingerprint Login on Windows 11

  After you've created a Windows Hello PIN, setting up fingerprint recognition is simple.
 Use the steps below to set it up on your PC.
-Irrespective of whether you’re using a built-in fingerprint reader on your laptop or a[USB fingerprint scanner](https://www.makeuseof.com/tag/best-usb-fingerprint-scanners/) , the steps you need to take are the same.
+Irrespective of whether you’re using a built-in fingerprint reader on your laptop or a [USB fingerprint scanner](https://www.makeuseof.com/tag/best-usb-fingerprint-scanners/) , the steps you need to take are the same.

 1. Open**Settings** on your Windows 11 PC.
 2. Tap on**Accounts** in the sidebar.